feature-image

 Kalajdzic’s teamwork pays off, shines a spotlight on Zuffa

 When asked, “How did you pull that out?” he said, “Well, man, there were 18 months that I had off.
-I didn’t think it was going to be a ring rush, but for the first five or six rounds, it was like I just started boxing; that’s how it felt.
+I didn’t think it was going to be a ring rust, but for the first five or six rounds, it was like I just started boxing; that’s how it felt.
 But thanks to my coach and my teammates, they told me to trust myself, believe in myself, be patient, and work behind the jab, and then after I came, they told me, ‘If you land that right correctly and throw it correctly, you’re going to hurt him,’ and that’s what happened.”

 ADVERTISEMENT

 While Kalajdzic celebrated, Gvozdyk’s next move remains uncertain.
 At age 38, he was comparatively active, coming off a knockout win over Anthony Holloway last April.
 Before that fight, he went the full distance with David Benavidez, though he lost on the judges’ scorecards.
-So entering the Zuffa ranks, he stepped in as the clear favorite on the back of strong credentials.
+So, entering the Zuffa ranks, he stepped in as the clear favorite on the back of strong credentials.

 But in the end, Kalajdzic’s hunger proved too much.